-Driving from the airport to Yogyakarta’s city center, around us endless cars, motorbikes and the local tuk tuks / rickshaws, our driver was making his way through this maze of vehicles while we were busy looking around at the colorful streets where so many walls and stores were covered by spectacular works of art.
-It was our first visit to Indonesia and we felt a bit overwhelmed at first, but soon enough we fell in love with everything Jogja had to offer us, it is, after all, the cultural hub of Java.
+Driving from the airport to Yogyakarta city’s center, around us endless cars, motorbikes and the local tuk tuks / rickshaws, our driver was making his way through this maze of vehicles while we were busy looking around at the colorful streets where so many walls and stores were covered by spectacular works of art.
+It was our first visit to Indonesia and we felt a bit overwhelmed at first, but soon enough we fell in love with all of the attractions Yogyakarta had to offer us, it is, after all, the cultural hub of Java.

 Easy to get to – the airport (domestic and international flights) is about 10 km from the city center.

-There are so many attractions in Yogyakarta Indonesia – from ancient temples, rice fields, volcanoes and culture and art – Yogyakarta and the surrounding area, has it all.
+There are so many attractions in Yogyakarta Indonesia – from ancient temples, rice fields and volcanoes to culture and art – Yogyakarta and the surrounding area, has it all.

 Easy to get to know and get around – relatively small (about 400,000+ residents) with many cheap transportation options.